Why Are Cable Costs Climbing?

 If HTC is trying to control cost, why does my bill go up each year?

 While we work hard to keep prices low, rate increases are necessary because of the rapidly escalating charges levied by the owners of your local broadcast stations and the cable TV networks.

 As your TV provider, we absorb a portion of these increases, but also pass along a portion.

 Why wasn’t I notified about a rate increase?

 We place notices in your billing statement regarding any rate increases.

 Is there anything I can do to lower my bill?

 At HTC, we offer a variety of bundle packages that could save you money.

-Please contact a Customer Relations Associate at 843-369-8984 and allow us to assist you in finding the best package to meet your needs.
+Please contact a Member Services Associate at 843-369-8984 and allow us to assist you in finding the best package to meet your needs.

 Can I drop the channels that I don’t want to lower my bill?